 The statute of limitations is the deadline set by law, for filing a lawsuit Florida.
 If you file a suit after that date, your case can and generally will be dismissed regardless of merit.
 The statute of limitations for medical malpractice in Florida is two (2) years from the date when an injured patient, their family member or guardian either knew, or should have known that the injury has occurred as a result of medical malpractice.

-Given the very confusing statute of limitations, if you believe that you or a loved one may have a claim for medical malpractice you should contact an experience lawyer as soon as possible to learn the precise deadline for pursuing your potential case.
+Given the very confusing statute of limitations, if you believe that you or a loved one may have a claim you should contact an experience Orlando medical malpractice lawyer as soon as possible to learn the precise deadline for pursuing your potential case.
 Often there is a great deal of work required to investigate these very expensive cases and many medical malpractice attorneys will not agree to investigate such cases unless there are several months remaining on the statute of limitations.

-At the Fernandez firm, our Tampa Florida medical malpractice attorneys have considerable experience in litigating and trying these difficult and often hard-fought liability claims.
+At the Fernandez firm, our Orlando medical malpractice attorneys have considerable experience in litigating and trying these difficult and often hard-fought liability claims.
 Over the years, our lawyers have won millions of dollars at trial for victims of all types of medical malpractice in Florida.